runtoolsio/taro-core/README.md

 It means that disabled job is not started and it terminates in `disabled` state instead.

 This feature is mainly useful for temporary disabling of scheduled jobs as an alternative for simply commenting out of crontab entries.
-Doing it this way has advantage that the jobs are still stored in the history, can be processed by plugins, etc.
+Doing it this way has advantage of jobs stored in the history, processed by plugins, etc.
 This in general helps to make disabling more visible and harder to forget re-enabling.

-Note: To use this feature persistence must be enabled in the config file.
+*Note: To use this feature persistence must be enabled in the config file.*
 ```commandline
 taro disable job-to-disable1 job-to-disable2
 ```
-A group of jobs can be disabled by using regular expression with `-regex` option.
+A group of jobs can be disabled using regular expression with `-regex` option.

 ### List Disabled
 Disabled jobs can be showed by this command.